Landau-Lifschitz magnets: exact thermodynamics and transport

-A number of questions remain unanswered.
-Most prominently, it is still unclear whether the easy-plane regime of the model hosts additional quasilocal charges with odd parity under spin reversal, as conjectured previously in \cite{ZunkovicProsen13}.
-Evidently, there is no room for classical counterparts of `$Z$-charges' \cite{Prosen2011,ProsenIlievski13,QLreview,BertiniRevModPhys}, since there can be at most $L$ functionally independent conserved quantities in mutual involution in a phase space of dimension $2L$.
-There might nonetheless exist hidden nonabelian quasilocal charges which we are presently unable to rule out.
-A viable alternative scenario is the breakdown of the hydrodynamic (Suzuki--Mazur) projection \cite{Zotos1997,IlievskiProsenCMP,BertiniRevModPhys,Ampelogiannis23} attributed to a lack of causality (presently caused by the logarithmic singularity in the energy density).
+This Letter brings to the front a number of important questions.
+The most pressing one concerns the general validity of the soliton-gas approach to thermodynamics, which crucially relies on the stipulated form of statistical weights associated with different types of excitations.
+Our findings indicate that the anticipated Maxwell-Boltzmann or Rayleigh-Jeans statistics are not always appropriate and thus it is unsafe to apriori assume them.
+Presently we are only able to corroborate this claim through a systematic semiclassical analysis of quantum spectra, while an independent purely classical justification using the tools of inverse scattering \cite{Faddeev_Takhtajan_1987,AblowitzBook} and finite-gap integration \cite{Kamchatnov92,Kamchatnov2000,Kazakov2004} is still lacking.

-Our results open the doors for a new understanding of unconventional transport properties in integrable magnets such as, for example, the onset of spin superdiffusion at the isotropic point and its conjectured connection to the universality class of the Kadar-Parisi-Zhang equation: while the dynamical exponent and scaling function are by now firmly established, \cite{ZunkovicProsen13,Ilievski18,Ljubotina19,Das2019,Krajnik2020,Evers2020,Moore2020,superuniversality}, the spin-current's fluctuations \cite{Krajnik2022,krajnik2023dynamical,Jacopo_KPZ_NLFHD} are discernibly distinct.
-The computation of the full counting statistics of charge transport \cite{BMFT,SpaceTimeDuality,Doyon2023a} in classical integrable magnets (which employs TBA equations) might provide important new insights.
-There remain other interesting questions such as e.g.~a hydrodynamic description of gauge modes associated with the vacuum polarization at the isotropic point \cite{Bulchandani2020} and the study of thermalization in the presence of integrability breaking \cite{Bastianello2020} with many species of quasiparticles.
-Addressing these questions requires both extensive numerical benchmarks and a fully-fledged analytical toolbox.
-The present work makes the classical Landau--Lifschitz model an ideal playground for realizing this program.
+Our results are expected to facilitate further progress in understanding anomalous transport phenomena in integrable magnets and help elucidating the elusive phenomenon of spin superdiffusion at the isotropic point and its intimate connection with the Kadar--Parisi--Zhang to the universality class: while the dynamical exponent and scaling function are by now firmly established, \cite{ZunkovicProsen13,Ilievski18,Ljubotina19,Das2019,Krajnik2020,Evers2020,Moore2020,superuniversality}, the spin-current fluctuations \cite{Krajnik2022,krajnik2023dynamical,Jacopo_KPZ_NLFHD} reveal a discernibly distinct behavior.
+Computing the full counting statistics of charge transport \cite{BMFT,SpaceTimeDuality,Doyon2023a} in the LL magnets using the derived classical TBA equations might lead to important new insights.
+There are are many other interesting questions to address such as e.g.~obtaining nonabelian hydrodynamics that governs the evolution of gauge modes associated to polarization direction of the ferromagnetic vacuum at the isotropic point \cite{Bulchandani2020}, or the study of thermalization in the presence of integrability breaking \cite{Bastianello_2021} with multiple quasiparticle species.
+Addressing these questions requires both a fully-fledged analytical toolbox and extensive numerical benchmarks.
+The results of our work thus make the classical Landau--Lifschitz model an ideal playground for realizing this program.